jacopok/eob-visualizer/README.md

-Let's make a video of black holes orbiting and merging, starting from their EOB description!
+A video of black holes orbiting and merging, starting from their EOB description!

 Videos made with this can be found at the following links: